nilsmeyer/ansible-debootstrap/README.md

 * It will install ZFS tools when using ZFS

 Normally it is assumed that a some sort of PXE or USB rescue system is used, some caveats apply otherwise with regards to device names.
+As an example, you can't use the same name for any device mapper devices (luks encryption) or ZFS pools.

 # Configuration
 ## Global variables